Klosmi/salesforce/Apex.md

   - `List.add()` method to add new elements

   - eg.:
-      *Wow to add elements to a list when you create it, and then use the `add()` method to add more elements.*
+      *How to add elements to a list when you create it, and then use the `add()` method to add more elements.*
       ```
       // Create a list and add elements to it in one step
       List<String> colors = new List<String> { 'red', 'green', 'blue' };